Symmetry-Breaking in Multi-Agent Navigation: Winding Number-Aware MPC with a Learned Topological Strategy

 \subsubsection{Implementation Details}

-Our implementation is based on \cite{Mav23}.
-We used Python~3.11 and PyTorch; the Planner is trained with TorchRL~\cite{torchrl}.
+Our implementation is based on \cite{Mav23, poddar2023crowd}.
+We used Python~3.11 and PyTorch.
+The Planner is trained with TorchRL~\cite{torchrl}, utilizing its TanhNormal distribution to constrain the policy outputs, which restricts the target winding numbers $w_{k}^{i,j}$ to $[-1, 1]$ and the interaction weights $\alpha_{w,k}^{i,j}$ to $[0, 1]$.
+Both actor and critic are MLPs with three hidden layers and $\tanh$ activations, and the actor uses $128$ units per layer and the critic uses $256$ units per layer.
 We used the following PPO hyperparameters: a discount factor of $0.95$, GAE $\lambda=0.9$, a clipping threshold of $0.1$, and $4$ epochs.
-For scenarios with $N \leq 5$ agents, the learning rate, batch size, and entropy coefficient were set to $4.0 \times 10^{-4}$, $1024$, and $1.0 \times 10^{-3}$, respectively.
-For scenarios with $N > 5$ agents, these values were adjusted to $2.0 \times 10^{-4}$, $4096$, and $3.0 \times 10^{-3}$, respectively.
+The learning rate, batch size, and entropy coefficient were set to $2.0 \times 10^{-4}$, $256$, and $1.0 \times 10^{-2}$, respectively.
 Unlike~\cite{CADRL, SA-CADRL, GA3C}, we train $\pi^P_\theta$ from scratch without behavioral pretraining; the model-based Controller already provides basic navigational competence early in training.

-Controller~$\pi^C$ parameters were set as follows: prediction horizon $K=10$, update period $\bar K=5$ and the shape parameters for $A_d$, $\sigma_h=0.5$, $\sigma_r=0.3$, $\sigma_s=0.35$.
+Controller~$\pi^C$ parameters were set as follows: prediction horizon $K=10$, update period $\tilde K=5$ and the shape parameters for $A_d$, $\sigma_h=0.5$, $\sigma_r=0.3$, $\sigma_s=0.35$.
+We set $\mathcal{U}$ as a set of controls that take a constant velocity selected from $5$ speeds and $16$ evenly divided angles.
 For WNumMPC (our method), T-MPC, and Vanilla MPC, the cost function weights $\alpha_g$ and $\alpha_o$ were tuned for each experimental setup, such as the number of agents, using Optuna \cite{optuna}.

 For training of both WNumMPC and CADRL, we used only Random instances.
-Training was conducted for each number of agents.
+We trained for each number of agents with $129{,}600$ total training episodes, counting each agent trajectory as one episode.
 For CADRL, the model was first pretrained by imitation on ORCA trajectories for $N=3$, then tuned with RL for each number of agents.
 (This recipe was more workable than doing imitation learning for more than three agents.)
 All baselines are run under the same computational environment with reasonable parameter tuning for fairness.